Abdelrhman2022/Soccer-Database/README.md

 # What do I need to install?
 You will need an installation of Python, plus the following libraries:

+# Project Overview
+In this project, you will analyze a dataset and then communicate your findings about it.
+You will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.

 * pandas
 * NumPy
 * Matplotlib